This medicine contains macrogol (polyethylene glycol), a type of medicine known as an osmotic laxative.

 Movicol can be administered at any time of the day.

 Always take the Movicol product you are using as directed by your doctor or pharmacist.
-The dose needed, how often to take it, and how long to wait depend on the severity of your constipation.
+The dose needed, how often to take it, and how long to wait depending on the severity of your constipation.